s-KaiNet/spfx-fast-serve/README.md

 - HMR is not supported.
 I tried different things, but was not able to make it work.
 If you have ideas, please welcome to issues or PRs :)

+### 7. Webpack generates a lot of output, I want only errors or just minimal of information in my console

+- in `webpack.js` find settings for `devServer` and update `stats` variable to any of the values from [webpack docs here](https://webpack.js.org/configuration/stats/)

+### 8. How to debug with Chrome Debugger extension from VSCode?

+- just refer to the official [documentation](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/debug-in-vscode).
+The only difference is that instead of `gulp serve` you will use `npm run serve`

 ## Manual merge warning

 As part of the steps, `spfx-fast-serve` modifies your `gulpfile.js`.
 In most cases it smoothly merges all required stuff.
 However, in case if you use `build.configureWebpack.mergeConfig` in your code, the tool is unable to perform merge correctly.
 In that case you should do manual merge.